GhostSomnath/Adobe_Gensolve_Curvetopia/README.md

-# Curvetopia
+# The Curve Enhancer Model

 ## Overview

-Curvetopia is the Adobe GenSolve project for our group, aimed at generating a model that can identify simple shape doodles.
+The Curve Enhancer Model is the Adobe GenSolve project for our group, aimed at generating a model that can identify simple shape doodles.
 This project includes a well-structured setup process, ensuring ease of use and reproducibility.
 Users can clone the repository, set up a virtual environment, and manage datasets efficiently.

 Key features of Curvetopia include: